38degrees/redshift-loader-app/README.md

 between midday & 1pm).
 If you want to use multiple times, use a comma separated list, eg `'09:**,10:**,11:**'` will run the job between 9am and midday.

-# Temporarily disabling table copies
-You can temporarily disable a specific table copy by updating `table.disabled` to `true`.
-This column should be visible on ActivateAdmin.

 ## Important notes on frequency of jobs!
 While the [Clockwork README](https://github.com/Rykian/clockwork) implies that the frequency of jobs running isn't affected by reloading `ClockworkDatabaseEvent`s, *this is not actually true based on experimentation*!